Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons20.md

 ## 🧑‍💻 Test yourself
 1. 📕 Why is it beneficial to use modifiers for access control?
+- Answer:

+>> To increase efficiency, ease code maintainability and also improve security of the code.

 2. 🧑‍💻 Implement a modifier named onlyAfter(uint256 _time) that ensures a function can only be executed after a specified time.
+- Answer: